mtandon09/CCBR_GATK4_Exome_Seq_Pipeline/config_tests/README.md

 ---------------------------------------------------
 ## Start from FASTQ files

-This is the relevant split of the [config file to start from FASTQ](https://github.com/mtandon09/exome_pipeline_dev_mt/blob/main/config_tests/example_configs/fromfq.json). `FASTQ_SOURCE` is a directory that contains paired fastq files, and `BAM_SOURCE` is left blank.
+This is the relevant bit of the [config file to start from FASTQ](https://github.com/mtandon09/exome_pipeline_dev_mt/blob/main/config_tests/example_configs/fromfq.json). `FASTQ_SOURCE` is a directory that contains paired fastq files, and `BAM_SOURCE` is left blank.
 ```
 ...
   "input_params": {